AfD's Björn Höcke: A 'fascist' wins election in Thuringia – DW – 09/01/2024

 Höcke wants to become the first AfD politician to serve as premier of one of Germany's 16 federal states.

-Björn Höcke denies espousing any Nazi ideology.
+Björn Höcke has denied espousing any Nazi ideology.
 He likes to counter his critics by saying that nowadays in Germany, anyone who criticizes the ruling parties is described as a Nazi.

-The 52-year-old politician is a qualified history teacher.
-He taught the subject for 13 years before he switched to politics full-time in 2014.
+The 52-year-old politician is a qualified history teacher, having taught the subject for 13 years before switching to politics in 2014.
 And he has a long history of right-wing extremist statements.

-On a cold February day back in 2010, when he was still a teacher, he took part in a Neo-Nazi march in Dresden.
-Bjorn Höcke did not simply march along with the demonstration: when counter-protesters blocked the event, he shouted angrily with a raised fist: "We want to march!"
+On a cold February day back in 2010, when he was still a teacher, he took part in a neo-Nazi march in Dresden.
+Höcke did not simply march along with the demonstration: when counter-protesters blocked the event, he shouted angrily with a raised fist: "We want to march!"

-People who witnessed the Höcke and Heise together have made statutory declarations about how friendly their interactions were.
-Höcke does not deny the acquaintance.
+People who witnessed Höcke and Heise together have made statutory declarations about how friendly their interactions were.
+Höcke has not denied the acquaintance.

-Around this time, articles by an author named "Landolf Ladig" appeared in Thorsten Heise's Neo-Nazi magazine.
+Around this time, articles by an author named "Landolf Ladig" appeared in Heise's neo-Nazi magazine.
 Ladig exalted the Nazi regime and advocated an economic system based on racial biology.
-Ladig also quoted letters to the editor by Björn Höcke and used terminology and phrasing only found elsewhere in texts written by Höcke himself.
+Ladig also quoted letters to the editor by Höcke, and used terminology and phrasing only found elsewhere in texts written by Höcke himself.

-Years later, Höcke's own party attempted to expel him based on the assumption that "it was almost certain" that Björn Höcke was the ominous "Landolf Ladig".
-The party committee failed.
+Years later, Höcke's own party attempted to expel him based on the assumption that "it was almost certain" that Höcke was the ominous "Landolf Ladig."
+But the party committee failed.

-In 2017, the party's Federal Executive Committee started expulsion proceedings against him following his controversial speech at a party event in Dresden where he criticized Germany's remembrance of the Holocaust.
-He called the Memorial to the Murdered Jews of Europe in Berlin a "monument of shame" and added: "These stupid politics of coming to grips with the past cripple us — we need nothing other than a 180-degree reversal on the politics of remembrance."
-The Thuringian Court of Arbitration rejected the expulsion.
+In 2017, the party's Federal Executive Committee started expulsion proceedings against Höcke following his controversial speech at a party event in Dresden where he criticized Germany's remembrance of the Holocaust.
+He called the Memorial to the Murdered Jews of Europe in Berlin a "monument of shame" and added: "These stupid politics of coming to grips with the past cripple us — we need nothing more than a 180-degree reversal on the politics of remembrance."
+Thuringia's Court of Arbitration rejected the expulsion.

 Fined for using Nazi slogans